mehran-za/REAP-Package-Automatization-Neural-Network/README.md

 # REAP-Package-Automatization-Neural-Network
-The Mathematica based REAP Neutrino Package is automatized using MLP
+The Mathematica based REAP Neutrino Package is automatized using multivariate regression.